5 Best Best New Balance Trail Running Shoes in 2025

 What makes it the best?

-The Fresh Foam X Hierro v8 stands as New Balance's leading trail running shoe, excelling in our outdoor runs and inside the lab.
-Blending flexibility and cushioning, it caters to trail enthusiasts seeking comfort and agility.
-Its performance is further solidified with the support of the Vibram Megagrip outsole ensuring reliable traction.
+The Fresh Foam X Hierro v9 stands as New Balance's leading trail running shoe, excelling in our mountain runs and lab tests.
+Blending soft with stiff elements, it caters to trail enthusiasts seeking comfort and support.
+Its performance is further solidified with the Vibram Megagrip outsole ensuring reliable traction and underfoot protection.

 Pros